Combined tight-binding and configuration interaction study of unfolded electronic structure of G-color center in Si: Introduction

-One of the most important semiconductors is silicon and its impact has played a key role in the electronics and photovoltaics industries.~\cite{ruzova_kniha,Gc_Beaufils2018_navic,Gc_B_cof_Shainline2007} However its indirect band gap makes silicon an inefficient light emitter.
-To improve that, implanting silicon with interstitial atoms, called color-centers, has been identified as a promising route.
-For one type of color-centers in Si, the G-center in the emissive B-type configuration, an emission of the zero-phonon line (ZPL) at 1.278 - 1.28 µm (0.970 - 0.969 eV)~\cite{Gc_OSC_2type_II,Gc_Durand2024_main,Gc_B_cof_Shainline2007,Gc_Beaufils2018_navic,Density_of_Gc2011,Gc_Durand2024_OSC,Gc_energ_Davies1983,Gc_energ_Thonke1981} corresponding to the telecom O-band~\cite{o_symetrii_Gc} has been measured at low-temperatures.
-That makes the G-color centers in Si a very promising candidate as a potential quantum light emitter.~\cite{Fox2024,Hollenbach2020,Rahmouni2024,Liu2024} \\ The electronic band structure of silicon is changed from the indirect band gap to direct band gap by the presence of the G-center embedded in silicon bulk.
+The electronic band structure of silicon is changed from the indirect band gap to the direct band gap by the presence of the G-center embedded in silicon bulk.
 The empirical tight-binding (ETB) model~\cite{Harrison1973,Vogl1983,Jancu1998} is used here to simulate this behavior.
-The ETB model is a variation one particle method using empirical bulk parameters (ETB parameters) replacing terms in the Hamiltonian by plain numbers, set before calculation (these are usually results of fits to density functional theory (DFT) calculations of bulk band structure) in bases of atomic orbitals localized on atomic sites in the structure.
-We divide the ETB parameters into on-site (localized on the main diagonal of the Hamiltonian), which correspond to the energy of an electron being on a certain atomic orbital and off-site (localized off the main diagonal of the Hamiltonian) corresponding to the hopping energy amplitude of an electron between between atomic orbitals localized on different atomic sites.
-In order to describe the indirect band gap in bulk silicon, the extended sp$^3$d$^5$s* base (ten orbitals) is used in the calculations.~\cite{Jancu1998} An advantage of the ETB model is the improved numerical feasibility of calculations (note,~e.g., that a calculation for a large structure consisting of hundreds of atoms can take weeks to complete on the supercomputer in case of DFT calculations, while results for a similar structure could be obtained in tens of minutes on a regular laptop in case of ETB calculations). \\ The carbon G-center is embedded in the silicon supercell (SC) leading to a folded band structure when ETB calculations are employed without any further improvements.
-To analyze the folded band structure, the band unfolding approach~\cite{Boykin2016} is used in this work to distinguish the G-center and bulk-like behavior.
-The unfolding approach is based on the transformation into new basis of an inverse Fourier transformation (IFT) of primitive cell (PC) eigenstates.
-From the normalization condition of that transformation, we can introduce a new parameter, the weight representing the probabilities of the bulk-like behavior of states in the unfolded band structure.
-However, the unfolding approach expects a fully periodic SC structure (like for the bulk semiconductor) which is unfortunately not satisfied in the case of the G-center.
-Hence, in this work we introduce a method to separate contributions of periodic behavior of bulk and aperiodic behavior caused by the G-center. \\ To incorporate the electron-electron interaction into one particle ETB model, the configuration interaction (CI)~\cite{Bryant1987,Schliwa:09,Klenovsky2017} is employed by introducing Slater determinants for the single exciton.
-That finally leads to the calculations of the fine-structure splitting (FSS) for dark and bright exciton in silicon G-centers. \\ We divided the theoretical part in section II. into four parts: In A, we introduce detailed properties of the G-center and its atomic configuration.
-In B, we build the Hamiltonian for SC with the G-center using ETB model for the calculation of the electronic structure.
-In C, we implement unfolding approach for folded electronic structure to distinguish periodic and aperiodic behavior of SC and in D, we incorporate electron-electron Coulomb interaction using CI.
-Results of calculations are described in section III. followed by discussion and conclusions in section IV.
+The ETB model is a variational one particle method using empirical bulk parameters (ETB parameters) replacing terms in the Hamiltonian by plain numbers, set before calculation \{these are usually results of fits to density functional theory (DFT) calculations of bulk band structure\} in bases of atomic orbitals localized on atomic sites in the structure.
+We divide the ETB parameters into on-site (localized on the main diagonal of the Hamiltonian), which correspond to the energy of an electron being on a certain atomic orbital and off-site (localized off the main diagonal of the Hamiltonian) corresponding to the hopping energy amplitude of an electron between atomic orbitals localized on different atomic sites.
+In order to describe the indirect band gap in bulk silicon, the extended sp$^3$d$^5$s* base (ten orbitals) is used in the calculations.~\cite{Jancu1998} An advantage of the ETB model is the improved numerical feasibility of calculations (note,~e.g., that a calculation for a large structure consisting of hundreds of atoms can take weeks to complete on the supercomputer in case of DFT calculations, while results for a similar structure could be obtained in tens of minutes on a regular laptop in case of ETB calculations).
+Another advantage is that the ETB model makes possible a direct use of the wave functions physically composed from localized atomic orbitals unlike to DFT where the wave functions are used as an instrument to optimize the electron density~\cite{DFT_theory2002}.
+In this article, the wave functions from the ETB model were used for the unfolding approach to extract more information about the calculated electronic structure.
+Moreover, the ETB model possibly allows calculations of the electronic structure of hybrid systems composed of,~e.g., color-center and quantum dots~\cite{Lubotzky2024,Katsumi2025}, which are currently not accessible using DFT.